Anis-Repo07/Insurance-Market-Segmentation/README.md

 Our model provides insurers with a strategic framework to optimize pricing, adjust premiums, and manage risk exposure effectively.

 ##  Insights Deep Dive

-To view the Python code used for this analysis, [click here](Feature Selection - Final code.ipynb).

 ### Key Feature Selection:
 Using Random Forest and Gradient Boosting Models, we identified the top seven most influential factors affecting insurance premiums: